Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 ‘New’ Philosophou Monastery Chapel

 In fact, once he had managed to prise them off, they followed us for over 200 metres back down the path.
-We did break into a bit of a jog where possible to discourage them from coming any further.
+We had to break into a bit of a jog to discourage them from coming any further!

 man with cats around him